Applications are invited for funds to support small projects involving archaeological or historical research, which are

 Funding support for small publication initiatives will also be considered.

 Individual or groups may apply to one of these schemes using the application form.
-Applications should be clearly written or typed, and must be received in hard copy form by the Hon.
-Secretary no later than 1st December each year, for decision by the Society at our January meeting.
+Applications should be clearly written or typed, and must be received in either in hard copy form, or via email, by the Hon.
+Secretary no later than 20th December 2021, for decision by the Society.

 Please post the completed application form and accompanying documents to: Ms Mary Lombard, Hon.
 Secretary, CHAS, Melrose, Model Farm Road, Cork or email the required documents to firstname.lastname@example.org

-The Society will write to applicants in early February, to inform them if the application has been successful.
+The Society will write to applicants in February, to inform them if the application has been successful.
 The decision of the Society in every case will be final.
 The Society will not enter into correspondence with unsuccessful applicants on their submissions.

 A typed (and possibly illustrated) report on the grant-aided project should be sent to the Secretary by the end of December in the year of award.
 A 300-word abstract of that report will also be required, which will be uploaded onto the CHAS website.